 Press again to show the IP info page with more detailed info about the IP link.
 The IP diagnose indicators stay active.
+As long as the info function is active, the audio indicators are also active.

 The diagnose page and the IP diagnose indicators extinguish after a few seconds or after the info button is held for more than 1 second.
 The number of seconds can be programmed in the camera menu.